-The subwoofer pre out is an RCA jack that is normally located on the back of the subwoofer or receiver.
+The subwoofer pre-out is an RCA jack generally located on the back of the subwoofer or receiver.

-The pre out outputs signals only, not actual power.
-You will also see red/black speaker jacks which are for connecting speakers to it.
+The pre-out outputs signals only, not actual power.
+You will also see red/black speaker jacks for connecting speakers to it.

-In general, the pre out will cust high frequencies, but pass the bass signal.
+Generally, the pre-out will have high frequencies but pass the bass signal.
 Please note that the Sub Preout is for connecting to only a Powered Subwoofer.

 It will not work with a passive (unpowered) subwoofer.
-Note also that both the Sub Pre out, and the Surr Back Pre outs are the same.
+Note also that the Sub Pre-out and the Surr Back Pre-outs are the same.

 Additionally, the surround pre-outs are for connecting to another amplifier.
-This way, more powerful speakers/amplifiers can be used to power the Surround channels.
+This way, more powerful speakers/amplifiers can power the Surround channels.

 Looking For Surround Sound?

-If you are looking for a true surround sound experience, then a soundbar may not be your best bet because it won’t give you the stereo effect because the speakers in a soundbar are close together.
+If you are looking for an authentic surround sound experience, then a soundbar may not be your best bet because it won’t give you the stereo effect.
+After all, the speakers in a soundbar are close together.

-Simply put, no standalone soundbar can produce surround sound as well as systems with surround speakers.
+But, no standalone soundbar can produce surround sound, and systems with surround speakers.

 A nice pair of Active monitors with a subwoofer is an excellent option that will do better than any soundbar in terms of sound quality.

-The great thing about this is that you will be able to control the volume with the TV remote or cable if you have your TV codes properly setup.
+The great thing about this is that you can control the volume with the TV remote or cable if your TV codes are correctly set up.

 Tips For Pairing Your Subwoofer With Your Soundbar

-The very best subwoofers deliver the massive output and hit the deepest bass notes.
-In fact, a good soundbar/subwoofer combination sees each base note blending seamlessly with your soundbar.
+The best subwoofers deliver massive output and hit the deepest bass notes.
+A good soundbar/subwoofer combination sees each base note blending seamlessly with your soundbar.

-When choosing the best subwoofer for your soundbar, there are five key things you should consider.
+When choosing the best subwoofer for your soundbar, you should consider five key things.

 This article is all about soundbars with subwoofer pre-out.
 However, soundbars will always have many other connections.

-In fact, some soundbars have proprietary outputs that make connecting to a powered soundbar impossible.
-You need to carefully consider this.
+Some soundbars have proprietary outputs that make connecting to a powered soundbar impossible.
+You need to consider this carefully.

 If you are all about home decor, then a minimal soundbar with slender proportions and discrete connections is a good choice.

-Also, keep in mind that a sealed cabinet subwoofer is often a great choice because they have much smaller cabinet dimensions and therefore they have smaller footprints than their ported subwoofer counterparts.
+Also, remember that a sealed cabinet subwoofer is often a great choice because they have much smaller cabinet dimensions and smaller footprints than its ported subwoofer counterparts.

-If you enjoy these types of entertainment, then a more powerful subwoofer may be right for you.
+If you enjoy these types of entertainment, then a more powerful subwoofer may be right.

 Room size is very important when you think about a soundbar and how it will fill the room.
-Let’s say you have a massive open concept room, or a large basement.
-In such cases, a soundbar alone will simply not suffice.
+Let’s say you have a massive open-concept room or a large basement.
+In such cases, a soundbar alone will not suffice.

-Finally, to properly reproduce bass and clean high frequencies, a subwoofer needs a powerful motor and amplifier.
-It needs a rigid yet lightweight driver and an acoustically inert cabinet.
+Finally, a subwoofer needs a powerful motor and amplifier to reproduce bass and clean high frequencies properly, and it requires a rigid yet lightweight driver and an acoustically inert cabinet.
 All these features combine to make an efficient and powerful subwoofer.